san-sei/documents/content/en/docs/software_and_hardware/idmelon_authenticator/how_to_use_mobile_app.md

 3. Expand **License Type** to see the available plans.

 - Choose one of the available plans and tap on **Upgrade**.
-Then you will be redirected to your platform's payment page to choose your payment method for **IDmelon Application**.
+Then you will be redirected to your platform's payment page to choose your payment method for **IDmelon Authenticator**.

 ![Mobile App](/images/vendor/MobileApp/setting.jpg)